Economic resilience

 For the rest of us, from the folks who can sometimes justify a lunch splurge, to those worried about a stock market crash, it’s time to get serious about economic resilience.
 That’s going to look different for each and every one of us, but here are a few starting places:

-- Look for optional expenses you’re used to.
+• Look for optional expenses you’re habituated to, but could change.
 Could you thrift some of your wardrobe?
 Pack lunch?
+Cook with dry beans sometimes?

-- Consider upcoming special expenses, like vacations or the holidays.
-Can you adjust them to create a pad?
+• Consider upcoming special expenses, like vacations or the holidays.
+Choose a frugal pathway and prioritize practical gift-giving.

 If you are currently making ends meet, open a separate savings account with your credit union and shift any savings you find there.
 Guard that rainy day fund.
 If the worst doesn’t happen, you can donate or spend it in celebration after the threat passes.